wcv007/autocomplete/README.md

-Steps to run the project
+Steps to run the project:
-Steps to run:

 1. Clone the repository.
 2. Run npm/yarn install